No longer a bridesmaid, O’Hare clinches busiest U.S. airport award

 “Every one of those flights represents jobs, commerce, tourism, and opportunity,” Chicago Department of Aviation Commissioner Michael McMurray said.

-Other top facilities ranked in order were Dallas Fort Worth International Airport with 741,286 operations, then Denver International Airport with 707,268 and Harry Reid International Airport in Las Vegas with 586,821.
+The remaining top five facilities are Dallas Fort Worth International Airport, with 741,286 operations; Denver International Airport, with 707,268; and Harry Reid International Airport in Las Vegas, with 586,821.